A foundation with official public interest status, the Mérieux Foundation works for the greater good to improve public health.

-A family foundation, with official public interest status, the Mérieux Foundation works for the greater good to improve public health.
-The foundation’s actions are carried out in accordance with a Code of Conduct that all staff and people working with the foundation undertake to respect, based on the values of transparency, professionalism, quality, independence, non-discrimination and respect.
+The Foundation’s actions are carried out in accordance with a Code of Conduct that all staff and people working with the foundation undertake to respect in order to ensure ethics and integrity.

 Code of Conduct

 The Code of Conduct presents the values of ethics and probity that guide the Mérieux Foundation and the rules to be followed by employees in their interactions and daily activities.
 Therefore, each staff member and person working with the foundation undertakes to comply with the Foundation’s Code of Conduct, whithin the framework of its activities.

 The Foundation also expects its partners, beneficiaries and all its interlocutors to comply with the Code of Conduct.

 The Code of Conduct is organised in 5 parts: